ianstrang2/berkoTNF/docs/marketing_spec.md

 Simple illustrations or UI cards

 ## HOW CAPO FITS INTO YOUR WEEK
-### From "anyone playing?" to a proper club — in a clean, simple loop.
+### From "anyone playing?" to a game that runs itself — in a clean, simple loop.

 **6-STEP FLOW:**